dipankarsahu1000/Play-Store-App-Review-Analysis/README.md

 <h1> Conclusion </h1>

-From this Exploratory Data Analysis, we have mainly gained the following inisghts:
+From this Exploratory Data Analysis, we have mainly gained the following insights:

 - A vast number of people use apps belonging to the categories of Game, 'Tools' and 'Communication'.
 So the developers may try to target these categories.